klenov/minimalArduinoWebApi/readme.md

-Minimal Arduino Web Api
+Minimal Arduino Web API
 ======

-This is a extremely simple Arduino Web Api implementation.
+This is a extremely simple Arduino Web API implementation.
 Currently it only allows to control output pins.
 It's released under the MIT license.

 Based on [Webduino library](https://github.com/sirleech/Webduino)